Ore-type condition for antidirected Hamilton cycles in oriented graphs: Proof of Theorem

 \settasks{label= \textbullet} \begin{tasks}(2) \task Assign $v$ to $A$ if $v \in \mathcal{A}(A \cup D, A\cup B)$; \task Assign $v$ to $B$ if $v \in \mathcal{A}(A \cup D, C \cup D)$; \task Assign $v$ to $C$ if $v \in \mathcal{A}(B\cup C, C \cup D)$; \task Assign $v$ to $D$ if $v \in \mathcal{A}(B\cup C, A\cup B)$. \end{tasks}

 It is not difficult to check that the reassignment is valid as $\delta^0(G) \geqslant n/6$ by Proposition \ref{PROP:Ore-implies-semideg}.
 For simplicity, we continue to denote the resulting partition as $(A,B,C,D)$.
-Noted that we may assume that $|A|\leqslant|C|$ by reversing all arcs of $G$ and swapping the labels of $A$ and $C$ if necessary.
+By symmetry, we may assume $|A|\leqslant|C|$; otherwise, reverse all edges of $G$ and swap the labels of $A$ and $C$.
 So the new partition remains $\delta$-nice.
-Moreover, by Lemma \ref{LEM:special-edges}, $G$ contains two vertex-disjoint special arcs for $(A,B,C,D)$.
+Moreover, by Lemma \ref{LEM:special-edges}, $G$ contains two vertex-disjoint special edges for $(A,B,C,D)$.

-We next show that every special arc can be extended to a $D$-proper path while avoiding a fixed set $W$ with constant size.
-The claim then follows by constructing such paths for each of the two vertex-disjoint special arcs, ensuring that each path avoids the vertices used in the other.
+We next show that every special edge can be extended to a $D$-proper path while avoiding a fixed set $W$ with constant size.
+The claim then follows by constructing such paths for each of the two vertex-disjoint special edges, ensuring that each path avoids the vertices used in the other.
 Note that if $P$ is a $D$-proper path for the new partition $(A,B,C,D)$, then it remains $D$-proper for the original $\varepsilon$-nice partition, since the end-vertices of $P$ are $\delta$-good vertices and thus belong to the original set $D$.